bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 sudo docker run -v /tmp/:/data -v /home/ubuntu/application.properties:/icgc/icgc-storage-client/conf/application.properties --privileged icgc/icgc-storage-client bin/icgc-storage-client --profile collab download --object-id OBJECT_ID --output-dir /data
 ```

-As the files uploaded for this lab's purposes are open access cell line BAM files, their size is smaller (~ 5 GB) so the download should complete in a couple of minutes.
+As the files uploaded for this lab's purposes are open access cell line BAM files, their size is smaller (~ 5 GB), so the download should complete in a couple of minutes.

-**Note:** It takes around 16 min for a 100 GB file to be downloaded using a VM with 8 cores and 56 GB of RAM, and an additional 5-6 min is needed by the storage client to perform an automated checksum to verify downloaded data integrity.
+**Note:** It takes around 16 min for a 100 GB file to be downloaded using a VM with 8 cores and 56 GB of RAM, and an additional 5-6 min is needed by the storage client to perform an automated checksum to verify downloaded data's integrity.

 The download time depends on the disk speed which is shared with other VMs running on the same physical server, as well as other shared resources (network load, storage cluster).